ML-Bioinfo-CEITEC/ENNGene/README.md

  * Text input - Paste one sequence per line.

 *Note: If the Conservation score branch is applied, only files in BED format are accepted, as the coordinates are necessary to get the score.*

+`Window placement` Choose a way to place the window upon the sequence:
+* Randomized
+* Centered

+`Seed` Parameter used for the reproducibility of the semi-random window placement.

 `BED file` When providing the sequences via an interval file, following must be specified:
  * `Path to the BED file containing intervals to be classified`